 Consequently, the weather in Fuerteventura remains relatively dry even during winter.
 While the months of December to February are typically the wettest, the figure is still very low at around 18mm per month - the UK usually sees about three times this amount of rain during the same period.

 Several times during the year, but more often in February and March, calima winds blow dust from the Sahara Desert out over the Atlantic Ocean, which can greatly affect Fuerteventura's weather.

 When this happens, temperatures usually rise and visibility drops as a red and brown haze descends on the islands.
 The intensity and duration varies from hours to days, and in exceptional circumstances calima dust can cause problems for those with breathing difficulties.

 Fuerteventura comes close to having near perfect weather in every month of the year, much like the other Canary islands.
 It is great in the summer especially if you enjoy water sports, and in the winter it is one of the sunniest places you can fly to within easy reach of the UK.

-Looking for more information about Fuerteventura weather in 2019/2020?
-Head over to the climate page for the island's annual averages, while the five day forecast will tell you what's coming up this week.
 You can also see all of the latest great value holidays to Fuerteventura on our dedicated guide to the island.

 More Fuerteventura destinations